 Kyoto is an exceptional city and prefecture in Japan for vegan and vegetarian dining, with many restaurants, cafes, and eateries catering to plant-based diners.
-Even vegans can experience Kyoto’s exquisite food culture, with vegan-friendly okonomiyaki, tofu delicacies, Kyoyasai (certain local vegetables grown in Kyoto), flavored with local seven-spice shichimi, sansho pepper, and incredible plant-based dashi broth.
+Even vegans can experience Kyoto’s exquisite food culture, with vegan-friendly okonomiyaki, tofu delicacies, Kyo-yasai (select local vegetables grown in Kyoto), flavored with local seven-spice shichimi, sansho pepper, and incredible plant-based dashi broth.

-This article introduces fifteen spots by the author who currently lives in Kyoto.
-These suggestions should cater to all, as they include a mix of completely vegan restaurants and eateries that carry some vegan and vegetarian options.
+This article introduces twenty-two spots for vegan food recommended by the author who currently lives in Kyoto.
 Most if not all of these restaurants have English menus and staff who understand English.All Vegan Restaurants

 - AIN SOPH.journey Kyoto

 - Veg Out

 - Vegan Ramen UZU Kyoto

 - Kyoto Gion Soy Milk Ramen – Uno Yukiko

 - Itadakizen All Vegetarian with Vegan Options: